ferserc1/bg2e-native/README.md

 The Vulkan Memory Allocator library is installed together with Vulkan, so you don't need to do anything else.

 Following the package-based installation process, the Vulkan header files, SDL2, GLM and Vulkan Memory Allocator, are placed in the system header files directory (`/usr/include`).
 Vulkan layers configuration files are installed in `/usr/share/vulkan`.
 Vulkan executables are in `/usr/bin`.
-In this case, since the libraries are installed on the system, we don't have to set any environment variables like `$VULKAN_SDK`.
+The vulkan libraries and layers are installed in `/usr/lib/x86_64` In this case, since the libraries are installed on the system, we don't have to set any environment variables like `$VULKAN_SDK`.